-Smartphone photography is the art of taking, editing and sharing unique images with your mobile phone with or without using a tripod, remote shutter, and add-on lenses.
+Smartphone photography is the art of taking, editing, and sharing unique images with your mobile phone with or without using a tripod, remote shutter, and add-on lenses.
 Some photographers use their smartphones to prepare their photoshoots with a DSLR, others use a cellphone to create commercial images and make money doing so.

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, Smartphone Photography will receive an affiliate commission at no extra cost to you.
 All opinions remain our own!

 After reading my definition of smartphone photography, you might have some additional questions like: